How to Evaluate Emerging Technologies: A Practical Guide

 Frequently Asked Questions

-What is the most important step in evaluating an emerging technology?
+What is the most important step in evaluating emerging technologies?

 What is the difference between enterprise-ready and enterprise-interesting?